vmware/terraform-provider-avi/website/docs/r/avi_systemlimits.html.markdown

 The following arguments are supported:

 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `controller_limits` - (Optional) System limits for the entire controller cluster.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `controller_sizes` - (Optional) Possible controller sizes.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `serviceengine_limits` - (Optional) System limits that apply to a serviceengine.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.

 ### Timeouts